mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 [!DNL Journey Optimizer] allows you to control how often users will receive a message or enter into a journey by setting cross-channel rules that will automatically exclude over-solicited profiles from messages and actions.

-For example, for a brand, a rule could be not to send more than 3 marketing messages per month to their customers.
+For example, you don't want your brand to send more than 3 marketing messages per month to their customers.

 To do this, you can use a frequency rule which will cap the number of messages sent based on one or more channels during a monthly calendar period.

 >[!NOTE]
 >